Buying short-term health plans in Illinois

 - Illinois law limits short-term plans to six months after lawmakers override governor’s veto.

 - The state’s insurance department has also warned consumers about marketing tactics in which short-term plans are disguised as ACA-compliant coverage.

-New law limits short-term plans to six months after lawmakers override governor’s veto
+Illinois law limits short-term plans to six months after lawmakers override governor’s veto

-HB2624/SB1737, which was approved by lawmakers in 2018 and sent to the governor in late June, implements state-level guidelines for short-term health plans.
+HB2624/SB1737, which was approved by lawmakers in 2018 and sent to the governor in late June, implemented state-level guidelines for short-term health plans.
 The amended version of the legislation limits short-term plans to durations of less than 181 days and prohibits renewals.
 In addition, an enrollee cannot purchase a new short-term plan from the same issuer within 60 days of the termination of a previous short-term plan.

 The legislation also calls for short-term plans to be sold with prominent warning labels, disclosing the fact that they are not minimum essential coverage, do not cover pre-existing conditions, and do not include coverage for all of the ACA’s essential health benefits.

 The legislation was sent to Republican Governor Bruce Rauner on June 29, 2018, and he had 60 days to sign it or veto it.
 The bill would have automatically become law after 60 days if he had taken no action, but he vetoed it on August 26.
 In November, however, lawmakers in Illinois overturned Rauner’s veto.
 The veto override vote in the Senate was unanimous, and there was also very strong support in the House, with an 89-20 vote to overturn the veto.

 The legislation is quite extensive and addresses other insurance provisions in Illinois.
 Most of it, including the provisions relating to short-term health plans, took effect as of when the law was enacted (November 27, 2018).